signet-framework/case-study/pages/case-study/design-decisions/dedicated-broker.md

 ### Webhooks

-The Signet broker offers webhooks that integrate into the CI/CD pipeline.
+The Signet broker offers webhooks, for contract testing events, that integrate into the CI/CD pipeline.
-For instance, developers can use Signet webhooks to trigger a provider build and verification whenever a new specification is published.
-While Github also provides webhooks, setting them up for these events requires more involvement and effort.
+While Github also provides webhooks, configuring them for events specific to contract testing demands more involvement and effort from developers.

-### Data Visualization and Querying

-The Signet broker provides both graph and table representations for data visualization and filtering.
-This enables developers to swiftly identify service dependencies and find comparison results or documents for specific consumer or provider versions.
-In contrast, using Github alone would necessitate relying on third-party software to achieve the same level of functionality.

 ## The Negatives

 ### Lack of Version Control Collaboration

 One drawback of using the Signet broker is the absence of version control collaboration.
-With Github, teams can leverage Github's pull request system to collaboratively manage changes on contracts and specifications.
+With Github, teams can leverage Github's pull request system to manage changes on contracts and specifications.
 By treating documents as code, teams can enforce collaboration by requiring approval from other teams for pull requests.

-### Management and Maintenance
+### Maintenance and Cost

 Many teams are already utilizing Github or some form of version control in their existing workflows.
-Integrating the Signet broker introduces an additional component to their infrastructure, which requires maintenance.
+Integrating the Signet broker introduces an additional component to their infrastructure, necessitating maintenance and management.
-Using the Signet broker introduces additional costs as teams would have to pay for hosting the Signet broker.
+Moreover, adopting the Signet broker incurs additional costs, as teams would be required to cover the expenses of hosting the broker.

 ### Vendor Lock-in